Battery storage is the new hot topic in the renewable energy world – so what is all the fuss about?

 At the time of writing, battery storage systems are not a means of making money (indeed you will be lucky if you find a system that pays for itself before it needs replacing) – but that is not the point of installing one.
 We need a flexible, responsive electricity supply system, and part of the solution needs to happen at the point of generation.
 A solar PV system is a generator, and owners of generators will at some point need to take responsibility for the electricity they generate – not dumping it on the grid at mid-day, but instead finding ways of using it (not wasting it), storing it for later use, or releasing it onto the grid when there is real demand.

-By installing battery storage at the point of generation, you increase your self-consumption, reduce your need to import electricity and (depending on the type of system installed) have a back up supply in the event of a power cut.
+By installing solar together with battery storage at the point of generation, you increase your self-consumption, reduce your need to import electricity and (depending on the type of system installed) have a back up supply in the event of a power cut.

 If you are considering a battery, first of all read the guide below…